zipvilization/Zipvilization/status/index.md

 The documentation exists.

-The SOLUM Smart Contract exists.
+The SOLUM Smart Contract code exists.

 The territorial system exists.